-A Working Group was established under the auspices of UNIDROIT in 2017, comprising of internationally recognized legal scholars, practising lawyers, representatives of International Organisations, representatives of agribusiness, and other stakeholders.
+A Working Group was established under the auspices of UNIDROIT in 2017, comprising of internationally recognized legal scholars, leading legal practitioners, representatives of International Organisations, representatives of agribusiness, and other stakeholders.
+The Food and Agriculture Organization of the United Nations (FAO) participated in all meetings with several representatives and provided useful input throughout the process.
 The group met in-person in Rome four times, as well as twice virtually to discuss and draft the ALIC Guide.
 The renowned experts who contributed to the three-year development process of the Guide represent a range of different backgrounds and legal cultures.
-In addition, to ensure a high-quality guidance instrument that responds to the actual needs and complies with ascertained best practices, broad and extended consultations were held during 2019 with stakeholders in Beijing (China), São Paulo (Brazil), Nairobi (Kenya), as well as through online consultations.
+In addition, to ensure a high-quality guidance instrument that responds to the actual needs and complies with ascertained best practices, broad and extended consultations were held during 2019 with stakeholders in Beijing (China), São Paulo (Brazil), Nairobi (Kenya), as well as through online consultations, including key fora, such as the Global Forum on Food Security and Nutrition (FSN Forum, hosted by FAO), and the LandPortal.org.